Free legal aid and advice in Delaware.

-The non-profit, pro-bono Legal Services Corporation of Delaware, Inc. offers free assistance and representation to the elderly, seniors, and other qualified families.
+The non-profit, pro-bono Legal Services Corporation of Delaware, Inc. offers free consultations, assistance and representation to the elderly, seniors, and other qualified families.
 Attorneys from the non-profit organization address various civil issues.
-Get help in preventing a foreclosure, housing assistance, eviction prevention, consumer debts, fraud, and domestic issues.
+Get help in preventing a foreclosure, legal support for accessing housing assistance, eviction prevention, consumer debts, lawyers to help with fraud cases, and domestic issues.
+Find how and where to apply for free legal aid in DE below.

 Legal help for civil cases